mom-ocean/MOM6/ac/README.md

 The following instructions will allow a new user to quickly create a MOM6 executable for ocean-only simulations.

+Each set of instructions is meant to be run from the root directory of the repository.

 A separate Makefile in `ac/deps/` is provided to gather and build any GFDL dependencies.
 ```
-cd ac/deps
+$ cd ac/deps
-make -j
+$ make -j
 ```
-This will fetch the `mkmf` tool and build the `libFMS` library.
+This will fetch the `mkmf` tool and build the FMS library.

-To build MOM6, first generate the autconf `configure` script.
+To build MOM6, first generate the Autoconf `configure` script.
 ```
-cd ac
+$ cd ac
-autoreconf
+$ autoreconf
 ```
 Then select your build directory, e.g. `./build`, run the configure script, and build the model.
 ```
-mkdir -p build
+$ mkdir -p build
-cd build
+$ cd build
-../ac/configure
+$ ../ac/configure
-make -j
+$ make -j
 ```
 This will create the MOM6 executable in the build directory.

-This executable is only useable for ocean-only simulations, and still requires the necessary experiment configuration files, such as `input.nml` and `MOM_input`.
+This executable is only useable for ocean-only simulations, and cannot be used for coupled modeling.
+It also requires the necessary experiment configuration files, such as `input.nml` and `MOM_input`.
 For more information, consult the [MOM6-examples wiki](https://github.com/NOAA-GFDL/MOM6-examples/wiki).

 # Build rules

-The Makefile produced by autoconf provides the following rules.
+The Makefile produced by Autoconf provides the following rules.

 ``make``